xiaoyu258/GeoProj/README.md

 ### Use a Pre-trained Model

 ### Resampling
-import resample/resampling.rectification to use the function to resample the distorted image by the forward flow.
+Import resample/resampling.rectification function to resample the distorted image by the forward flow.

-The distorted image should be a numpy array with the shape of H\*W\*3 for a color image or H\*W for a greyscale image, the forward flow should be an array with the shape of 2\*H\*W.
+The distorted image should be a Numpy array with the shape of H\*W\*3 for a color image or H\*W for a greyscale image, the forward flow should be an array with the shape of 2\*H\*W.

 The function will return the resulting image and a mask to indicate whether each pixel will converge within the maximum iteration.
 ## Citation